khaledh/khaledh.github.io/docs/osdev/15-interrupts.md

   )
 ```

 Now we can create the IDT.
 We'll use a Nim array to represent the IDT.
-We'll also define a type for the IDT descriptor and declare a single instance of it, which we'll use to load the IDT into the LDTR register later.
+We'll also define a
+type for the IDT descriptor and declare a single instance of it, which we'll use to load
+the IDT into the IDTR register later.

 ```nim{8-19}
 # src/kernel/idt.nim